NOAA-GLERL/icegridresampling/README.md

 The spatial interpolation for converting grids from the 510 x 516 to the 1024 x 1024 grids are processed by the “Resampling_Raster.R” script.
 The temporal interpolation to create a daily data product prior to 2011 was estimated by the “Time_Interp.R” script.
 Both scripts utilize RStudio version 1.1.463.

-Sample code for reading in the ice data (as ASCII files) is available in Python, Matlab and R.
+Sample code for reading in the ice data (from ".ct" ASCII files) is available in Python, Matlab and R.

-More information available about the ice data set and these scripts in the manuscript below.
+More information available about the ice data set can be found at:

-Yang, T.Y., J. Kessler, L. Mason, P.Y.
-Chu, J. Wang, (2020) A Consistent Great Lakes Ice Cover Digital Data Set for Winters 1973-2019.
-Scientific Data, in review.
+Yang, T.-Y., Kessler, J., Mason, L., Chu, P. Y., & Wang, J. (2020).
+A consistent Great Lakes ice cover digital data set for winters 1973–2019.
+Scientific Data, 7(1). https://doi.org/10.1038/s41597-020-00603-1